 1741 He now turned towards the Caucasus - en route he survived an assassination attempt, for which he blamed his son, Reza Quli, and eventually had him blinded.
 From now on he was increasingly showing signs of mental illness.
 The Caucasus campaign was only temporarily successful.

-1742 Recaptured Bahrain from the Arabs, and conquered Muscat and Oman.
+1742 Having developed a navy, he recaptured Bahrain from the Arabs, and conquered Muscat and Oman.

-1743 War with Ottomans again - ending in the Treaty of Kerden in 1746, in which the western frontier was settled in the form it has more or less remained to this day.
-Iranians were permitted to access Turkish lands to visit their shrines at Najaf - and to make pilgrimage to Mecca.
+1743 War with Ottomans again, ending in the Battle of Kars in August 1745, and another at Mosul: in both, the Ottomans were definitively routed.
+Peace was made on terms favourable to Nader Shah: the Treaty of Kerden in 1746, in which the western frontier was settled in the form it has more or less remained to this day.
+There was no counter-attack to exploit the victory.
+Iranians were permitted to access Turkish lands to visit their shrines at Najaf and Karbala - and to make pilgrimage to Mecca.

 Death and succession

-By 1746, revolts against Nader Shah's impossible taxation demands and repressive cruelty were erupting in various parts - possibly exacerbated by his "mental illness".
+By 1746, revolts against Nader Shah's impossible taxation demands and repressive cruelty - possibly exacerbated by his "mental illness" - were erupting in various parts.
 Even his family and associates felt threatened.
 In 1747 he was assassinated by Qizilbash officers in his army, who feared they were about to become victims of his paranoia.
 He was succeeded by his nephew Ali Quli, who may have been in on the plot.